mark-b-kauffman/phoenixDSK3LO/README.md

 See PHOENIX_LICENSE.md for the Phoenix Framework License

-## 3-Legged OAuth
+## phoenisDSK3LO is the 3-Legged OAuth version of phoenixDSK.
-phoenixDSK3LO is a WORK IN PROGRESS.
+Demo use of 3LO with Learn REST Application.
+3LO is not necessary for the DSK tool because the admin will stand it up for their own use, not for others' use.
+3LO lets you use Learn authentication to login to then REST App.
+The phoenixDSK application lets you give that REST APP a unique username and password that only you know and can log in with.
+Then phoenixDSK uses the secure 2LO mechanism to connect to the Learn server that you specify. phoenixDSK is fine for a Learn Admin wanting to use the app to manage DSKs and row status of records on her Learn system.

-Use the phoenixDSK application for now and you can give that REST APP a unique username and password that only you know and can log in with.
-Then phoenixDSK uses the secure Basic Auth mechanism to connect to the Learn server that you specify. phoenixDSK is great for a Learn Admin wanting to use the app to manage DSKs and row status of records on her Learn system.
-We're just building this 3LO version out to demo 3LO and so you can sign in using a Learn account vs. setting up unique, separate, login to phoenixDSK.
+We're just building this 3LO version out to demo 3LO authentication using a Learn account vs. setting up unique, separate, login to phoenixDSK.
+You'll need to sign in to Learn with a Learn admin account to use this application.

 ## Quick and Easy Deployment to Heroku:
 1. Get an application ID, key, and Secret from https://developer.blackboard.com